 Hanover is a decidedly white-collar town, with fully 92.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hanover is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Hanover who work in teaching (22.18%), management occupations (12.49%), and healthcare (9.26%).

 And if you like science, one thing you'll find is that Hanover has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Of important note, Hanover is also a town of artists.
 Hanover has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hanover’s character.

 Also of interest is that Hanover has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Hanover in 2010 was $34,140, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
-This equates to an annual income of $136,560 for a family of four.
+The per capita income in Hanover in 2010 was $37,331, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
+This equates to an annual income of $149,324 for a family of four.
 However, Hanover contains both very wealthy and poor people as well.